 1. Regular Inspections:

-• Frequency: At a minimum, homeowners should have their septic system inspected every 3 years by a professional.
+- Frequency: At a minimum, homeowners should have their septic system inspected by a professional every three years.
 Systems with electrical float switches, pumps, or mechanical components might require more frequent checks, typically once a year.

-• Purpose: Regular inspections can help detect problems early, before they become severe (and expensive).
-They can also help determine when the septic tank needs pumping.
+- Purpose: Regular inspections can help detect problems early before they become severe (and expensive) and determine when the septic tank needs pumping.

 2. Pumping the Septic Tank:

-• Necessity: Over time, the sludge layer at the bottom of the tank accumulates.
-If this layer becomes too thick, there’s a risk of solids escaping into the drain field, potentially leading to clogs.
+- Necessity: Over time, the sludge layer at the bottom of the tank accumulates.
+If this layer becomes too thick, solids could escape into the drain field, potentially leading to clogs.

 3. Efficient Water Use:

-• Volume Impact: The more water a household uses, the more water enters the septic system.
-Using water efficiently improves the operation of the system and reduces the risk of malfunction.
+- Volume Impact: The more water a household uses, the more water enters the septic system.
+Using water efficiently improves the system’s operation and reduces the risk of malfunction.

-• Fix Leaks: Leaky faucets and toilets can introduce unnecessary water into the system.
-Regularly check for and repair any leaks.
+- Fix Leaks: Leaky faucets and toilets can introduce unnecessary water into the system.
+Check for and repair leaks regularly.

 4. Be Mindful of What Goes Down the Drain: